aumthakkar/py-app1/docs/index.md

-# Documents for python-app
+# Documents for py-app1

 This application has two endpoints:
-- '/api/v1/info'
+- 'api/v1/info'
-- '/api/v1/healthz'
+- api/v1/healthz

-# How to access the app?
+# How to access the app

 You can access this app by accessing the URL: 'py-app1.test.com/api/v1/info'